eneko/eneko.github.io/projects/99-swift-problems/index.md

 ![Graph](/projects/99-swift-problems/p83.gif)

 Write a method `spanningTrees()` to construct all spanning trees of a given graph.
+The method should return a linked list of sub-graphs for each spanning tree.

 With this method, find out how many spanning trees there are for the graph depicted above.
 When you have a correct solution for the `spanningTrees` method, use it to define two other useful methods: `isTree()` and `isConnected()`.
 Both are five-minute tasks!